 Dual Pixel Raw

 Autofocus is first rate in stills and video with 61 AF points through the finder and, for shooting action, 7fps shooting with full AE/AF tracking is available.
-The EOS 5D Mark IV also has a neat feature called Dual Pixel RAW (DPRAW) which captures imaging data from each pixel from two very slightly different points of view.
-Using Canon’s free DPP software you can edit a DPRAW image and fine-tune to adjust lighting, give a different point of focus, or adjust background bokeh.
-This is a somewhat technical process and the effects are not always obvious.
+The EOS 5D Mark IV also has a neat feature called Dual Pixel RAW (DPRAW) that captures imaging data from each pixel from two very slightly different points of view.
+Using Canon’s free DPP software, you can edit a DPRAW image and fine-tune to adjust lighting, give a different point of focus, or adjust background bokeh.
+This is a somewhat technical process, and the effects are not always obvious.

 Read our Canon EOS 5D Mark IV review